Music at Notre Dame Concert Series 2015-16

 A Treasured Half-Century Relationship

 Ernest Ragogini, piano

-Ernest Ragogini has toured the North, Central, and South American continents, performing in some of the most prestigious venues including Tully Hall at Lincoln Center, Teatro Colón in Buenos Aires, Teatro Olimpia in Rome, and has recorded for National Public Radio, WQXR, New York, and WETA, Washington.
-He is founder/director of Arts for Heart’s Sake, a series to which artists contribute their services.
-In 2007, Ragogini was the interview/cover subject of Clavier magazine.
+Ernest Ragogini has performed to critical praise throughout the United States, Europe, Central and South America, and Canada including Tully Hall at Lincoln Center, Teatro Colón in Buenos Aires, Teatro Olimpia in Rome, and the National Gallery, Corcoran Gallery, and Phillips Collection in Washington, D.C.
+He has recorded for National Public Radio, WQXR in New York and WETA in Washington.
+He is the founder/director of Arts for Hearts' Sake, a series to which artists contribute their services.
+In 2007, Ragogini was the interview/cover subject of Clavier Magazine.